corelight/corelight-cloud/terraform/gcp-mig-sensor/README.md

 ## Overview

-This deployment uses the [terraform-gcp-sensor][] module, which simplifies the setup of Corelight Sensors by automating the provisioning of AWS resources.
+This deployment uses the [terraform-gcp-sensor][] module, which simplifies the setup of Corelight Sensors by automating the provisioning of GCP resources.

 [terraform-gcp-sensor]: https://github.com/corelight/terraform-gcp-sensor/